top of page

 Gailes Golf Club

 The Goodna Golf Club, later to achieve greater prominence as the Gailes Golf Club, was formed on Monday evening, February 4th, 1924.
-According to press reports "upwards of thirty" attended the meeting which was held in the hospital Recreation Hall.
+According to press reports, "upwards of thirty" attended the meeting, which was held in the hospital's Recreation Hall.
 Unfortunately, the minutes have not been preserved.
-The first asset the Club ever owned was a donkey.
+The Club's first asset was a donkey.
 Gailes Golf Club owes its existence to Dr Henry Byam Ellerton, a pioneering expert in psychiatry who moved from England to Queensland in 1909.
-Dr Ellerton took up the post of Inspector of Asylums, and Medical Superintendent at the Hospital for the Insane at Goodna.
+Dr Ellerton took up the post of Inspector of Asylums and Medical Superintendent at the Hospital for the Insane at Goodna.

-A keen sportsman, Dr Ellerton enjoyed a love of cricket for many years but when his eyesight began to deteriorate in his mid-forties, he turned to golf, initially joining the Brisbane Club.
-The travel was irksome and to a man of his temperament, an appalling waste of time.
-It was his wife who suggested that he should build his own course.
+A keen sportsman, Dr Ellerton enjoyed cricket for many years, but when his eyesight began to deteriorate in his mid-forties, he turned to golf, initially joining the Brisbane Club.
+The travel was irksome and, to a man of his temperament, an appalling waste of time.
+His wife suggested he build his own course.
 The only land available was the uninviting waste outside his garden fence, but undeterred, he walked the land until he knew every tree and hollow.
-He determined to build a course and naturally, it would be of championship standard and the best in Queensland.
-Official permission was essential and having a keen interest in the fledgling field of occupational therapy he made a compelling argument to the authorities about the benefits golf could bring to recuperating patients.
+He was determined to build a course, and naturally, it would be of championship standard and the best in Queensland.
+Official permission was essential, and, keenly interested in the fledgling field of occupational therapy, he made a compelling case to the authorities for the benefits golf could bring to recuperating patients.

 The course was officially opened by the patron, the Premier of Queensland, the Honourable B.G.
 Theodore, M.L.A.
 Still, in his plus fours following a morning round with Dr Ellerton, the Premier ceremoniously drove the first ball.
 Mr Theodore’s drive was described as “a low screamer of 220 yards”.
 Four of Queensland’s leading amateurs played an exhibition stroke round.